-The wild glacial meltwaters of Jökulsá á Fjöllum have carved the massive canyon Jökulsárgljúfur within which we were able to witness this 44m waterfall as well as three other big ones (Selfoss, Hafragilsfoss, and Rettárfoss).
+The wild glacial meltwaters of Jökulsá á Fjöllum have carved the massive canyon Jökulsárgljúfur within which had witnessed this 44m waterfall as well as three other big ones (Selfoss, Hafragilsfoss, and Rettárfoss).

-And the power of this waterfall couldn’t be understated as we literally felt like the ground beneath us was trembling near the falls!
+And we couldn’t understate the power of this waterfall as we literally felt like the ground beneath us had trembled near the falls!

 Indeed, we were both awestruck as well as fearful of the falls’ awesome might from both sides of the river, and its remoteness was fitting of the country’s raw beauty.

 Easily Iceland’s most famous waterfall, this 32m waterfall plunges in two stages at nearly right angles to each other.